Gates and Bloomberg create $4 million fund to fight Big Tobacco

 “Country leaders who are trying to protect their citizens from the harms of tobacco should not be deterred by threats of costly legal challenges from huge tobacco companies,” he said.

-The U.S.-based Campaign for Tobacco-Free Kids will administer the fund, starting with $4 million.
-The initial investment is expected to grow as more donors come on board.
+The U.S-based Campaign for Tobacco-Free Kids will administer the fund, starting with $4 million to be used “to encourage and assist governments to defend themselves”, the philanthropists said in a statement.
+The initial investment is expected to grow as more donors come on board, they said.
+(Editing by Alison Williams)